Overview for Businesses

 • Existing hemp registrants will remain governed by Minnesota Statutes, chapter 151.72 until they are officially licensed by OCM.

-• Businesses who are not registered but are interested in selling LPHE-R products will be eligible to apply for a license in the fall as well but will not be able to sell LPHE products until the license has been issued.
+• Businesses who are not registered but are interested in selling LPHE products will be eligible to apply for a license as well but will not be able to sell LPHE products until the license has been issued.

 Once licensed, all LPHE license holders must adhere to chapter 342, including requirements to source LPHEs from licensed lower-potency hemp edible manufacturers (LPHE-M) and cannabis businesses, or imported from out of state by either a cannabis wholesaler or a lower-potency hemp edible wholesaler (LPHE-W) license holder.

-Hemp registrants should apply when OCM opens applications for LPHE licenses in fall 2025.
+Hemp registrants should apply when OCM opens applications for LPHE licenses between October 1 and October 31, 2025.
 At the close of the initial LPHE application period, OCM will begin enforcement actions against unlicensed sellers of hemp-derived products, who have not submitted an LPHE license application, are not in the application process for a cannabis business license or have not successfully obtained a cannabis business license.
 The registrant will be permitted to sell for 30 days after the window opens.
 After the LPHE application window closes, hemp businesses who do not have a pending LPHE application will no longer be permitted to sell hemp-derived products under Minnesota Statutes, section 151.72.

 Current resources for hemp registrants under chapter 151.72